natalieagus/50005/docs/Programming Assignment/pa1/03-builtin-commands.md

 ## Builtin command handler
 It is recommended that you refactor the shell code such that each builtin command will call a specific handler function, instead of writing a gigantic `if-else` string matching clause in the `main`.
-You can do this elegantly by first declaring each handler in the header file:
+You can do this elegantly by first declaring each handler in the header file (again only if you're sharing it for testing etc, otherwise just directly implement it in the c file):

 ```c